-The HR Director will administer the Plan and will be responsible for developing measurable outcomes to ensure Metro Harvest continues to meet its commitments.
-Such measurable outcomes, in accordance with Metro Harvest' goals and programs described above, include:
+The HR Director will administer this Plan and will be responsible for tracking measurable outcomes to ensure MH meets its commitments.
+Such measurable outcomes, in accordance with MH's goals and programs described above, include:

-- The number of and location of any career fairs that Metro Harvest hosts and participates in, including documentation of all resumes received as a result of such career fairs; - The number of employment opportunities advertised in diverse publications, job boards or other media, including documentation of all resumes received as a result of such advertisements; and - 20% women, 20% minorities, 20% veterans, 5% persons with disabilities; and 10% LGBTQ+ individuals hired and retained for a period of at least six months as a result of
+- 1. The number and location of any career fairs that MH participates in, or hosts, including documentation of all resumes received as a result of such career fairs; - 2.
+The number of employment opportunities and individuals hired that derived from advertisements in diverse publications, job boards or other on-line media, including documentation of all resumes received as a result of such advertisements; - 3.
+The number of individuals falling into the above-listed demographics that are hired and retained for a period of at least six months as a result of any of the other action plan items or new innovative items that we implement which are currently not captured in the action plan; and - 4.
+On-going execution of the mentoring program for all five diverse populations employed at MH.